NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] HVACDistribution type must be :ref:`hvac_distribution_air` (type: "regular velocity") or :ref:`hvac_distribution_dse`.
   .. [#] HeatingCapacity=-1 and CoolingCapacity=-1 can be used to autosize the equipment for research purposes or to run tests (it should *not* be used for a real home).
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
+  .. [#] CompressorLockoutTemperature input is only allowed if ``BackupSystemFuel`` is "electricity" or not provided (i.e., it is not allowed for dual-fuel heat pumps).
-  .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise -20F if CompressorType is "variable speed" otherwise 0F.
+         If not provided, CompressorLockoutTemperature defaults to -20F if CompressorType is "variable speed" otherwise 0F.
   .. [#] Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.